 A former employee has filed a claim before the Employment Tribunal (England and Wales) on 13 January 2023 against MUS(EMEA).
 The grounds of the claim relate to direct discrimination (race and/or religion), unfair dismissal, victimisation and dismissal as a result of making protected disclosures.
 The Claimant seeks compensation for all losses incurred and aggravated damages.
-MUS(EMEA) is robustly defending the claim and does not anticipate a loss nor does the company currently anticipate settlement of the claim.
+MUS(EMEA) is robustly defending the claim and does not anticipate settlement of the claim.
+It is early in the litigation process which makes it difficult to predict outcomes with certainty.
+As of today, it is not probable that there will be an outflow of economic benefit which can be measured reliably.